 I'm Riccardo, software developer.
-I love new challenges and to learn new things.
+I love new challenges and learning new things.

 While I'm not busy studying or working I like to contribute to opensource projects, reporting bugs and writing patches.
 Lately, I focus mainly on Gitlab.

 In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.